-The online Post-Baccalaureate Certificate in Chemsitry for Medical Laboratory Science (MLS) requires completion of 19 credit hours.
+The online Post-Baccalaureate Certificate in Chemistry for Medical Laboratory Science (MLS) requires completion of 19 credit hours.
 Completion of the certificate qualifies the graduate to take the Technologist in Chemistry examination offered by national certifying agencies.

 The clinical practicum (Phase II) is usually taken on a full-time basis.
 Students are typically in a clinical laboratory eight hours per day (daytime hours), five days per week.
 Admitted students must be able to fulfill the necessary time requirement for the practicum.

-Coursework at GW (19 credit hours; 3 credits each, unless noted)
+Coursework at GW (19 credit hours)